tremwil/ds3-nrssr-rce/README.md

 [^2]: Proof of concept code for the exploit has been demonstrated.

 # Dispelling Misconceptions
 Contrary to popular belief, this is NOT a peer-to-peer networking exploit.
-It is related to the matchmaking server and thus much more severe, since you do not need to partake in any multiplayer activity to be vulnerable due to another matchmaking server vulnerability.
+It is related to the matchmaking server and thus much more severe, since you do not need to partake in any multiplayer activity to be vulnerable due to another matchmaking server vulnerability (CVE-2022-24125).

 ### TO BE CLEAR: In Dark Souls III, A malicious attacker abusing this would have been able to reliably execute a payload of up to 1.3MiB[^3] of shellcode on every online player's machine within seconds.